flaviogalon/flaviogalon/README.md

 ## Flavio H. Galon
-Backend Software Engineer

-Hello there, I'm a backend software engineer working mainly with Python and distributed systems.
+Hello there 👋, I'm a backend software engineer working mainly with Python and distributed systems.

 Check my Linkedin profile for more info: https://www.linkedin.com/in/flaviogalon/